tinyfpga/TinyFPGA-Programmer-Application/q-series/python/readme.md

+Programming Quickfeather boards with TinyFPGA-Programmer-Application

+The tinyfpga-programmer-gui.py can run in either GUI mode or CLI mode.
+GUI mode only works well on systems that report USB VID and PID, because the GUI uses that information to determine which serial ports are connected to quickfeather boards.
+CLI mode allows you to specify which port to use, and thus works even when the system does not report USB VID and PID.
+This document focuses on CLI mode.

+Help is available by running with the --help parameter:

+* $ python3 tinyfpga-programmer-gui --help

 The TinyFPGA programmer has a flash memory map for 5 bin files, and corresponding CRC for each of them.
 The 5 bin files are:
   * bootloader